Tutor profile: Play by Play, Episodic Video Storytellers

 His first theatrical feature was BROTHERS IN TROUBLE, 1995 (Golden Alexander Award for Best First Feature at the Thessaloniki International Film Festival).
 This was followed by MY SON THE FANATIC, 1997 (Directors Fortnight Cannes Film Festival, Best Feature at the Potsdam Film Festival), GABRIEL & ME, 2000 (Edinburgh Film Festival) and OPA!, 2005 (Toronto International Film Festival).
 His latest feature THE YELLOW HANDKERCHIEF (Sundance Film Festival) was released in the United States in 2010.

 When not actively involved in production, he is a frequent visiting lecturer on directing and screenwriting programmes at several film schools including The National Film & Television School in Beaconsfield, UK; The London Film School; The Wajda School in Warsaw and the National Film, Television and Theatre School in Łódź́́, Poland.
 He is also an advisor and mentor on various international directing and screenwriting workshops.

 Zillah Bowes's workshops at LFS

-Zillah is currently developing several fiction projects as a writer/director and writing her first poetry collection with a bursary from Literature Wales.
-She teaches at the National Film and Television School, and has taught at several other institutions as well as the LFS.
+She is currently developing two fiction film projects as writer/director and completing her first poetry collection.
+She teaches at the National Film and Television School and has taught at several other institutions as well as the LFS.